Chapter 1. Claims

 If a characteristic is presented as essential, there is a strong presumption, even if the plaintiff can prove otherwise (the description must then be modified, Directives F-IV 4.3 ii).

-For example, "the proportion must 30%, otherwise obtaining is difficult "has an essential characteristic (T977 / 94).
+For example, "the proportion must 30%, otherwise obtaining is difficult "presents an essential characteristic (T977 / 94).

 Section 1.9.
 Definition using parameters